pytorch/torchchat/README.md

 python3 torchchat.py download llama3
 ```

-NOTE: This command may prompt you to request access to llama3 via HuggingFace, if you do not already have access.
-Simply follow the prompts and re-run the command when access is granted.

 View available models with `python3 torchchat.py list`.
 You can also remove downloaded models
 with `python3 torchchat.py remove llama3`.